FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 1. Dog hair keeps unwanted critters away from your garden.

-Cover the soil with dog hair instead.
-Snails and slugs will become trapped in it before they can reach your plants, and its scent will deter critters like rabbits, squirrels and deer, who will be fooled into thinking a dog is nearby.
-Don’t forget that many of these critters are responsible for hard to treat dog ear infections.
+Sprinkle generous helpings of your dog’s fur onto the soil to deter creepy-crawlies.
+Snails and slugs will become trapped in it before they can reach your plants, and its scent will deter critters like rabbits, squirrels and deer, who will be fooled into thinking a dog is nearby (a little bit of cat hair may be useful to fend off mice and other rodents too).
+Don’t forget that many of these critters are responsible for hard-to-treat dog ear infections.
+It’d be incredibly poetic for a dog’s fur to be the thing you use to get back at them!

 Kathy Webber of Monona, Wisc., owns two businesses: The Clip Joint for dog grooming and Dogless Dog Hair, which she started two years ago in response to frequent requests for the clippings from people without pets.

 “Through my grooming business, I’ve seen dogs that have gotten into the garden after their owners have applied toxic pesticides and herbicides,” Weber told the Wisconsin State Journal.
-“Often the dogs develop tummy problems, hot spots and they won’t stop chewing their feet (these reviews will help you find the best product to groom your dogs feet and keep them healthy).
+“Often the dogs develop tummy problems, hot spots, and they won’t stop chewing their feet (these reviews will help you find the best dog nail grinder to groom your dog’s feet and keep them healthy).
 The dogs are miserable.
-Knowing that Dogless Dog Hair products will keep dogs and their owners safe puts my heart at ease.”
+Knowing that Dogless Dog Hair products, made from dog fur, will keep dogs and their owners safe puts my heart at ease.”

 According to the Dogless Dog Hair website, you can place the dog fur around the perimeter of your garden in a border about 3 to 4 inches wide.
-Sprinkle more of the hair throughout the garden.
-Add more hair about every two to three weeks.
+Sprinkle more of the pet hair throughout the garden.
+Add more dog fur about every two to three weeks.

 2. Dog hair can be used to clean up oil spills.

-Since hair — from both dogs and humans – attracts oil, Matter of Trust, a San Francisco-based nonprofit, uses it to construct mats and “booms” (recycled nylons filled with hair) to soak up oil spills.
-The company takes donations from hair salons, pet groomers and people who send in bags filled with hair.
+Since both dog fur and human hair attract oil, Matter of Trust, a San Francisco-based nonprofit, uses it to construct mats and “booms” (recycled nylons filled with hair) to soak up oil spills.
+The company takes donations from hair salons, pet groomers, and people who collect dog hair and send in bags filled with pet hair.

-Here are a couple of scary facts: According to the United States Environmental Protection Agency (EPA), about 14,000 oil spills are reported every year; and according to the U.S. Department of Energy, in a typical year, 1.3 million gallons of petroleum are spilled into U.S. waters from vessels and pipelines.
+Here are a couple of scary facts: According to the United States Environmental Protection Agency (EPA), about 14,000 oil spills are reported every year .
+Moreover, the U.S. Department of Energy says that in a typical year, 1.3 million gallons of petroleum are spilled into U.S. waters from vessels and pipelines.

 Donations to Matter of Trust can be made by signing up via Excess Access and selecting Yes for “Are you part of our hair program?”
-You will be contacted when a donation is needed.
+You will be contacted when a donation of your pet’s hair is needed.

 3. Birds can line their nests with dog hair.

-Feel free to call this idea a little bird brained, but our feathered friends will use dog hair when building their nests.
+You may call this idea a little bird-brained at first, but it’s based on solid biological fact.
+Our feathered friends will happily use dog hair to build their nests.

 “Birds generally line the inside of their nest with a soft lining of some sort.
 The best you can offer that will provide what they need is your pet’s fur,” reports Wild Bird Watching, a website “where bird watchers find answers.”

-You should place the hair on top of shrubs so birds can easily pick it up.
+You should place the pet hair on top of shrubs so birds can easily pick it up.

 4. Dog hair can be used to tie fishing flies.